Contractor-x/E.L.L.A-Enhanced-Locust-Logic-Architecture-/README.md

 ## My Project Goals

 - Deliver a **lightweight yet powerful system** for request-driven data recovery system.
-- Use **nature-inspired algorithms** (like swarm routing and redundancy mapping)
+- Use **nature-inspired algorithms** (like swarm routing and redundancy mapping).
 - Minimize data access latency with **threaded cache-first architecture**
-- Build an educational and scalable solution suitable for academic and enterprise use
+- Build an educational and scalable solution suitable for academic and enterprise uses.

 ---